Materials-Consortia/OPTIMADE/optimade.rst

   A (compound) symbol for the physical unit in which the value of the defined property is given or one of the strings :val:`dimensionless` or :val:`inapplicable`.
   See subsection `Physical Units in Property Definitions`_ for the details on how compound units are represented in OPTIMADE Property Definitions and the precise format of this string.

-**OPTIONAL keys at all nested levels of the Property Definition which are regarded as annotations to the Property Definition**
+**OPTIONAL keys at all nested levels of the Property Definition which are regarded as annotations to the Property Definition:**

 The following fields should be seen as annotations to a Property Definition rather than an integral part of it.
 Property Defintions that only differ by fields that are considered annotations are to be considered the same, and as explained in the `definition of the $id field`_ SHOULD share the same :field:`$id`.